Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- Bourne has put up 776 yards (on 52 catches) with five touchdowns.
-He's been targeted 66 times, and is averaging 48.5 yards per game.
+- Bourne has collected 776 yards on 52 receptions with five touchdowns, averaging 48.5 yards per game, on 66 targets.

 - So far this season, 13.1% of the 505 passes thrown by his team have gone Bourne's way.

-- Bourne (six red zone targets) has been the recipient of 8.5% of his team's 71 red zone pass attempts.
+- Bourne has seen the ball thrown his way six times in the red zone this season, 8.5% of his team's 71 red zone pass attempts.

-- The Patriots, who rank eighth in the NFL in points scored, have attempted a pass 52.2% of the time while running the football 47.8% of the time.
+- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Dolphins.